 David Letterman hosted this popular late-night comedy/talk-show.
 Often, Dave would go on location or to the phone lines to play pranks.
 Some famous features of the show include the "Top Ten...
 See full summary »

-In 1987, performer Juliet Prowse was mauled by a 80-pound leopard while preparing to go on the show to promote the broadcast of the Circus of the Stars #12 (1987), requiring 30-40 stitches to reattach part of her left ear.
-A few months earlier in September 1987, she was mauled by the same animal while rehearsing for the show Circus of the Stars #12 (1987).
-This time, she required five stitches.
+In 1987, performer Juliet Prowse was mauled by a 80-pound leopard while preparing to go on the show to promote Circus of the Stars #12 (1987).
+It took 30-40 stitches to reattach part of her left ear.
+The same animal had mauled her a few months earlier, while rehearsing for Circus of the Stars #12 (1987).
+That time, she required five stitches.
 See more »

 See more »

 Whenever Carson added a skit to an episode, the "Mighty Carson Art Players" would be announced as guest stars.
 See more »

 Here's Johnny!!! - What did the Pearly Gatekeeper say when...

 Here's Johnny!!! - What did the Pearly Gatekeeper say when...Johnny arrived there?
 There will never be another Johnny Carson.
 The entertainment he provided with the help of thousands of guests over 30 years will never be equaled by anyone.
 I don't even know that anyone can ever do justice to comment on one of the rare things that rates more than a 10 on a scale of 10 in our lifetimes.